 Become specialize in providing creative and digital people for freelance & permanent staff to advertising agencies and client side in-house studiosFind out more

 Major Players is driven to provide you with the best talent and service every day.
-We are the UK’s biggest recruiter for the creative, digital and marketing industries: supplying the best profession...Find out more
+We are the UK’s biggest recruiter for the creative, digital and marketing industries: supplying the best professionals to the country's top agencies and in-house divisions, across all levels within both the permanent and freelance markets.Find out more